The Galvin property under the Ultrapower Axiom: Introduction

 \section{Introduction}

 In this paper, we study certain aspects of the \textit{Galvin property} of ultrafilters: \begin{definition} Let $U$ be a uniform ultrafilter over $\kappa$.
 We say that $U$ has the Galvin property if for any sequence $\l A_i\r_{ i<2^\kappa}$, there is $I\in[ 2^\kappa]^{\kappa}$ such that $\bigcap_{i\in I}A_i\in U$. \end{definition} More generally, if $\lambda\leq \kappa$ and $U$ is a uniform ultrafilter over $\kappa$, we denote by $\text{Gal}(U,\lambda,2^\kappa)$ the statement that for any $\l A_i\r_{i<2^\kappa}$ there is $I\in[2^\kappa]^\lambda$ such that $\bigcap_{i\in I}A_i\in U$.
 Galvin proved in 1973 every normal ultrafilter has the Galvin property.
-Gitik and Benhamou \cite{TomMoti} recently improved this result to show that any product of $p$-points\footnote{ An ultrafilter $U$ over $\kappa$ is called $p$-point if every sequence $\l A_i\mid i<\kappa\r\subseteq U$ has a measure-one pseudo-intersection i.e. there is $A\in U$ such that for every $i<\kappa$, $A\subseteq^* A_i$.} has the Galvin property.
-Benhamou \cite{SatInCan} then proved what appears to be a slight improvement of this result: \begin{theorem} Suppose that $U$ is Rudin-Keisler equivalent to an $n$-fold sum of $\kappa$-complete $p$-points (See Definition \ref{Definition: sums and limits}).
-Then $U$ hat the Galvin property. \end{theorem} The main theorem of this paper shows that under natural combinatorial hypotheses which hold in all known canonical inner models, the converse of this theorem is true. \begin{mtheorem} Assume the Ultrapower Axiom and that every irreducible ultrafilter is Dodd sound.
+Gitik and Benhamou \cite{TomMoti} recently improved this result to show that any product of $\kappa$-complete $p$-points over $\kappa$ has the Galvin property.\footnote{A $\kappa$-complete ultrafilter $U$ over $\kappa$ is called $p$-point if every sequence $\l A_i\mid i<\kappa\r\subseteq U$ has a measure-one pseudo-intersection; that is, there is $A\in U$ such that for every $i<\kappa$, $|A\setminus A_i| < \kappa$.} Benhamou \cite{SatInCan} then proved what appears to be a slight improvement of this result: \begin{theorem} Suppose that $U$ is Rudin-Keisler equivalent to an $n$-fold sum of $\kappa$-complete $p$-points (See Definition \ref{Definition: sums and limits}).
+Then $U$ has the Galvin property. \end{theorem} The main theorem of this paper shows that under natural combinatorial hypotheses which hold in all known canonical inner models, the converse of the above theorem is true. \begin{mtheorem} Assume the Ultrapower Axiom and that every irreducible ultrafilter is Dodd sound.
 If \(U\) is a \(\kappa\)-complete ultrafilter on \(\kappa\) with the Galvin property, then \(U\) is Rudin-Keisler equivalent to an iterated sum of \(\kappa\)-complete p-points on \(\kappa\). \end{mtheorem} The hypotheses of this theorem will be discussed and explained further later in the introduction.